← Back to Blog

 5. Scale with Tools

 Manual tracking works for a dozen sites.
 For hundreds, you need automation.
-That's where tools like Backlink Harvest come in.
+That's where tools like Backlink Harvest come in—handling the discovery and organization so you can focus on outreach.

 The Bottom Line